Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Related Work

 \heading{Software de-bloating} Software de-bloating~\cite{brown2024broad, azad2019less, Brown_2019, koishybayev2020mininode} is a technique that removes unused or unnecessary code from software components.
-This is typically achieved by analyzing their execution under controlled environments or performing reachability analysis to identify and eliminate code that is not invoked or required for the observed functionality. \sys differs from this approach, as it does not remove specific code segments, but rather regenerates the entire library from scratch.
-In addition, \sys removes all potentially malicious library functionality that might run during inference, as long as it doesn't affect the observable behavior of the target library.
+This is typically achieved by analyzing their execution under controlled environments or performing reachability analysis to identify and eliminate code that is not invoked or required for the observed functionality. \sys differs in that (1) it does not remove specific code segments, but rather regenerates the entire component from scratch and (2) \sys eliminates malicious code (including code that may execute during inference) as long as this code does not affect the observable behavior of the target component (as opposed to eliminating unused or unnecessary code).